Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Stipend for nursing care support The stipend is paid when a member applies for the nursing care leave program in place at their respective entity.
 The amount depends on the length of nursing care leave applied for.

-Orphanage education annuity Following a death, an annuity is paid to a member’s dependent child(ren).
+Orphan education annuity Following a death, an annuity is paid to a member’s dependent child(ren).
 The annuity is paid monthly for each child attending elementary, junior high, or high school.

 Refund upon withdrawal from membership A refund is paid to members withdrawing from the association, with the sliding amount determined by the period of membership.